Dauie/libft/README.md

 # libft

 Libft is a personal standard library written in C. I am continuously adding to it as I write the majority of my projects with it.

+My libft currently contains many string, table, and mem manipulation functions, its own implementation of the classic printf() function (which mimics the original completely), a getline() function, and quite a bit more.

-The reason I did this is to learn from the ground up the basics of the C programming language.
-I've written it all with the intent of it being as human readable as possible, but you can find a description for the majority of the function below.
+The reason I did this is to learn, from the ground up, the basics of the C programming language.
+I've written it all with the intent that the code be as human readable as possible, but you can find a description for the majority of the function below.
+(I need to make more time to fill the rest in.)

 #Libft - Descriptions